 editor value.
 This will provide the user with a visual cue that the cell is non-editable.

 The following example shows the table with non-editable cells containing the word "Nissan".
-This cell property is optional and can be easily set in the Handsontable configuration.
+This cell property is optional and you can easily set it in the Handsontable configuration.